-This Hat Creek planning unit transaction will not result in a direct physical change or a reasonably foreseeable indirect physical change in the environment; therefore, the Stewardship Council does not believe that the transaction is a project under CEQA.
+This transaction for the Lake Britton and Hat Creek planning units will not result in a direct physical change or a reasonably foreseeable indirect physical change in the environment; therefore, the Stewardship Council does not believe that the transaction is a project under CEQA.
 In addition, the transfer of land to preserve open space, habitat, or historical resources is categorically exempt under Section 15325 of the CEQA Guidelines (CFR Title 14, Chapter 3) and Public Resources Code 21080.28 clarifies that CEQA review is not required before a public agency transfers an interest in property, provided the purpose of the transfer is to conserve the land for habitat, open space, agricultural, or historic preservation, among other purposes.
-Also, the establishment of a conservation easement is categorically exempt under Section 15325 of the CEQA Guidelines (CFR Title 14, Chapter 3).

-While the principal effect of the conservation easement will be to significantly restrict development on the site in perpetuity, the conservation easement reserves to the Pit River Tribe the right to create features including a cultural center, cultural structures, a caretakers residence, cabins, signage and kiosks, and a campground, subject to the limitations in the conservation easement.
-However, the Pit River Tribe is not proposing to carry out any permitted development or change in use at this time.
+The establishment of a conservation easement is also categorically exempt under Section 15325 of the CEQA Guidelines (CFR Title 14, Chapter 3).
+While the principal effect of the conservation easement will be to significantly restrict development on the site in perpetuity, the conservation easement reserves to the Pit River Tribe the right to develop no more than one acre within a designated Building Envelope for cultural purposes subject to the limitations in the conservation easement.
+However, the Pit River Tribe is not proposing to carry out any development or change in use at this time.
 Instead, at least for the time being, the Pit River Tribe intends to manage the Property as PG&E does presently.
 If, in the future, the Pit River Tribe decides to pursue new development or uses that are allowed by the conservation easement, it must first obtain all necessary permits and conduct any necessary CEQA review at that time.
 Public Resources Code 21080.28 states that CEQA review is not required even when physical changes to the property are reasonably foreseeable as a result of the transfer, provided that environmental review occurs before those changes occur.